Site Search

 What to do if you see a snake

-If you come across a snake stay calm and if safe to do so back away slowly and give the snake plenty of room to escape or move away.
+If you come across a snake stay calm and if safe to do so, back away slowly and give the snake plenty of room to escape or move away.
+Council are not equipped to catch snakes, however, as there are very few snake catchers in the AlburyCity area, we are able to provide the catcher's contact details.

 Snakes on private property